 Goods & Services

 Tokki is another phenomenal mom-owned business that’s focused on sustainability.
-Started by Seattle mom (and Julep founder), Jane Park, Tokki products are all about the joy of gifting and re-gifting.
+Started by Seattle mom, Jane Park, Tokki products are all about the joy of gifting and re-gifting.
 These thoughtfully made gift bags can be used time and time again, and each includes a digital gift tag so senders can create a personalized video or upload a photo to send the perfect message.
 Best part?
 Saving those wrapping paper discards and one-use tags from the landfill.
+Psst..
+Tokki is celebrating Mother's Day with special gift sets that give back.
+Ten percent of each purchase made through May 10 will be donated to Christy Turlington's Every Mother Counts, supporting safe pregnancies and childbirth for every mom.

 Iconic grocery store.
 Fantastic food hall.
 Purveyor of amazing Asian gifts.
 However you categorize it, Uwajimaya is Seattle’s original go-to spot for all things Asian.
 In addition to hard-to-find specialty food items, you can find all your grocery needs in the aisles here.
 Plus awesome local goodies like mochi donuts, Hood Famous Bakery ube cheesecake and tasty treats from Cakes of Paradise.
 Stop by the food hall for an easy to-go meal and if your kids (or you!) need a Hello Kitty fix, you know you can find it here.